markusle/husky/doc/usage.rst

 precision.
 In addition to the standard operations above, the following functions are currently supported:

-- sqrt                  : square root
+- *sqrt* : square root
-- a^n                   : exponentiation (n can be arbitrary double)
+- *a^n* : exponentiation (n can be arbitrary double)
-- exp                   : exponential function
+- *exp* : exponential function
-- ln, log2, log10       : natural, base2, and base10 logarithm
+- *ln, log2, log10* : natural, base2, and base10 logarithm
-- cos, sin, tan,        : trigonometric functions and inverse acos, asin, atan
+- *cos, sin, tan, acos, asin, atan*: trigonometric functions and inverse
-- cosh, sinh, tanh,     : hyperbolic trigonometric functions acosh, asinh, atanh     and inverse
+- *cosh, sinh, tanh, acosh, asinh, atanh*: hyperbolic trigonometric functions and inverse

 Furthermore, users can define any number of variables via